Get 80% off your plan for your first 6 months.*

 Every payday, you send HMRC a Full Payment Submission (FPS) using your payroll software.
 The FPS includes:

-• Employee details: Names, National Insurance numbers, and tax codes
+• Employee details.
+Names, National Insurance numbers, and tax codes.

-• Pay information: Gross pay, taxable pay, and hours worked
+• Pay information.
+Gross pay, taxable pay, and hours worked.

-• Deductions made: Income tax, National Insurance, student loan repayments, and pension contributions
+• Deductions made.
+Income tax, National Insurance, student loan repayments, and pension contributions.

 You can report employee expenses and benefits through your payroll.
 Alternatively, you can report them separately at the end of the financial year using a P11D form.
 The introduction of mandatory payrolling of benefits in kind (BIK) has been delayed to April 2027.
+That gives you time to prepare your systems for real-time reporting of benefits.

 What to look for in payroll software

-• Automatic tax calculations: Works out income tax, National Insurance, and pension contributions based on current rates and employee tax codes.
+• Automatic tax calculations.
+Works out income tax, National Insurance, and pension contributions based on current rates and employee tax codes.

-• Payslip generation: Creates detailed payslips for each employee automatically.
+• Payslip generation.
+Creates detailed payslips for each employee automatically.

-• Accounting software integration: Syncs payroll data with your accounts so you don't have to enter it twice.
+• Accounting softwareintegration.
+Syncs payroll data with your accounts so you don't have to enter it twice.

-• Multiple pay schedules: Handles weekly, fortnightly, and monthly pay runs if you need them.
+• Multiple pay schedules.
+Handles weekly, fortnightly, and monthly pay runs if you need them.

-• Year-end reporting: Produces P60s and handles year-end submissions to HMRC.
+• Year-end reporting.
+Produces P60s and handles year-end submissions to HMRC.

 • Is it HMRC-recognised for online submissions?